 I often hear my students or the seamstresses around me say:

-- "I have a serger but I don't use it, it's still in the box anyway"
+- "I have a serger but I don't use it; it's still in the box, actually"

-- "I would like to make tee-shirts but I'm afraid to use the serger"
+- "I'd like to make t-shirts but I'm afraid to use the serger"

-- "I prefer to sew poplin rather than jersey because I don't know how to use the serger"
+- "I prefer sewing poplin over jersey because I don't know how to use the serger"

 - "I have a serger but I don't know how to thread it and I don't understand the settings"